flyspray/flyspray.github.io/_manual/project-management.md

 <dl>
 	<dt>Email address & Jabber ID</dt>
 	<dd>Where you can enter addresses to be notified when a task changes, and the events that trigger a notification.
-Any address put in these fields will be notified when a new task opens, is modified, comments/files added, tasks closing etc.  If you want more than one address, separate them with a comma or semicolon.
-This feature could be useful for a mailing list, or to ensure someone in particular is notified when they're not the default category owner.
+Any address put in these fields will be notified when a new task opens, is modified, comments/files added, tasks closing etc.

+	(2016-05-24 Note by peterdd: Noticed the feature was never completed.
+Now planned for FS1.1 with some refactoring required for this feature.
+See https://bugs.flyspray.org/1812 ) <del>If you want more than one address, separate them with a semicolon.
+This feature could be useful for a mailing list, or to ensure someone in particular is notified when they're not the default category owner.</del>
 	</dd>

 	<dt>Notification types</dt>